m-soro/Data-Science-with-Python/index.md

 View the [Syllabus](/assets/files/syllabus.pdf)

-This site contains my projects for this course, course modules, quizzes and my solutions.
+This site contains my projects, modules, quizzes and my solutions for this course.

 This program aims to teach: